 Without a doubt, one of the greatest needs we have in the American church is to turn around declining churches.
 In June 2017 Thom Rainer released new data which suggests that 65% of Southern Baptist Churches are either in plateau or decline.
 On one hand this is much better than the often used data of 80% which I have heard for many years, but on the other hand 6.5 out of 10 churches are not growing.
 While part of me feels relieved that the percentage is better than I previously thought, the reality is that we have a majority of churches that are in need of revitalization.
 I am not writing this article to discuss the reasons why we still have an issue with declining churches, rather I want to focus on one issue that I believe may be the biggest of all.
 Almost all church revitalization experts say that churches that break out of the decline do so, on average, in the sixth to seventh year of the pastor’s tenure.
 I can emphatically say that my own experience as a pastor echoes the reality of that statement.
 My most fruitful years were between my sixth and eighth year of tenure in my last church.

 This creates an issue for most churches.
 While the average pastoral tenure has increased from 3.6 to 6 years since 1996, we still have a majority of pastors who leave a church at the most crucial stage for revitalization.
 There are a myriad of reasons why pastors leave churches at this stage, but the reality is that turning around a declining church is difficult and takes years, not months.
 I have studied church health and church growth since finishing my doctoral work on the subject in 2008.
-I have read countless books and articles, listened to hundreds of podcast, but mostly I have sat and talked with hundreds of pastors and denominational leaders about the subject.
+I have read countless books and articles, listened to hundreds of podcasts, but mostly I have sat and talked with hundreds of pastors and denominational leaders about the subject.
 I often hear and read of the same issues and most are methodological in nature, but I rarely hear of the critical element of pastoral tenure.
 It has been widely publicized that the third year of a tenure is when many pastors will begin looking for greener pastures.
 This is likely due to the reality that the honeymoon period is over and the opposition to change galvanizes.
 Every pastor who leads a church to revitalization will experience hardships, long days, gut wrenching meetings and nasty emails.
-Unfortunately, that is simply a reality.
+Unfortunately, this is simply a reality.
 My encouragement to pastors is often, stick it out, stay in the word, stay focused, love people and lead strong.
 We must see a continual increase in pastoral tenures if we want to see lasting revitalization and the strengthening of churches across North America.
 Too many times pastors leave a church right at the point of breakthrough.
 Are there certain elements that lead to longer pastoral tenures?
 I believe there are certain elements based on conversations with long tenured pastors who have led churches to better days.
 Here they are:

 Don’t soak or sour on negative criticism.
 100% of pastors who lead their church to revitalize will hear and experience negative criticism, guaranteed.
 It is easier said than done, but effective long term pastors have a short term memory in regards to destructive unwarranted criticism.
 Don’t let a small minority of people or a person discourage God’s direction for His church.